Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_3.md

 export PATH="$HOME/.local/bin:$HOME/.npm-packages/bin:$PATH"
 ```

 This line uses the `export` command, which modifies an environment variable, then specifies `PATH` as the variable name to change.
-You'll then notice we reference the `$HOME` environment variable in the value, which points to our home directory, add a few more directories separated by colons, and then end it with `$PATH`.
-Ending with `$PATH` is essential here so we don't overwrite it completely; this includes whatever directories `$PATH` used to have.
+You'll then notice we reference the `$HOME` environment variable in the value (which points to our home directory), add a few more directories separated by colons, and then end it with `$PATH`.
+Ending with `$PATH` is essential here so we don't overwrite it completely; we need to include whatever directories `$PATH` used to have whenever we modify it ourselves.

 ## Command Aliases